Unity-Technologies/com.unity.multiplayer.docs/docs/learn/porting-to-dedicated-server-hosted.md

 With the dedicated server build target, you don’t have visuals anymore; there’s no camera rendering anything for you.

-When you’re testing in the Unity Editor, you can use the Scene view, scene hierarchy, inspector, and other tools.
+When you’re testing in the Unity Editor, you can use the Scene view, Scene hierarchy, Inspector, and other tools.
 However, when testing builds that you intend to scale for a multiplayer game, you need to rely on other means.
 Some options for testing server builds include:

 - [Console logs](#console-logs)
 - [REST debugging servers](#rest-debugging-servers)